-[239] Regarding the rejected bid with the transportation component (Bid B), have the specific transportation component attached to the offer.
+[239] Regarding the rejected bid with the transportation component (Bid B), Avon noted that there was no dispute that NSPI would have accepted the bid if it did not have the specific transportation component attached to the offer.
 In this instance, Avon submitted that NSPI should have considered the actual capacity and forecasted capacity of the M&NP-CA pipeline as of 2008, prior to rejecting that bid.